 Cape Town seems so far away now, and yet strangely like the fading aftertaste of something sweet, it is made real only by memory, nostalgia and by the longing and loss left in the wake of something that has gone forever or perhaps never was.

 In a mind equally now distanced by time, as it is by geography; the distorted, looped and stretched memories of images and sounds live on.
 As, at this precise moment in time, as I sit here typing; the vision that I would see from my window of the gently swaying leaves of a palm tree, resides in the same mind that is also attempting to process the intricacies of the QWERTY keyboard.
 This is where South Africa lives; in flashbacks that rise from nowhere and then dissolve into nothingness and within the iconic and indexical nature of images that have been scanned, sorted and sequenced; to remind me that I was once 6000 miles away from where I sit…and from the people I met out there.

 Perhaps there is always a divide between the young and the old.
 Between those who look towards the past and those the future.
-Yet in South Africa the divide appears greater.
-The older generation feel that their sacrifices and losses are wasted upon the young who care only of consumerism and hedonism.
+Yet in South Africa, the divide appears greater.
+The older generation feels that their sacrifices and losses are wasted upon the young who care only about consumerism and hedonism.
 That the young are squandering their gains and without caring how they were won.

 They are seen as the group of young people who, free from the ideologies of the past, are the first group of South Africans free to choose who they are...but of course the reality is not as easily drawn.

 These images are a very brief examination, that someday I would like to conclude, of their separation from the generation before them; as well as the burdens that befall those who unwillingly have become the torchbearers of a nascent nation where half of the population are under 21.